NixOS/nixpkgs/doc/stdenv/passthru.chapter.md

 ## Checking builds with `installCheckPhase`

-When building `git`, a rudimentary test for successful compilation would be running `git --version`:
+When building `git`, a rudimentary test for successful compilation would be running `git --version` with a clean environment:

 ```nix
 stdenv.mkDerivation (finalAttrs: {